firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-93-07/2021-07-06-across-the-river-my-heart-my-memory.md

 After I died, Michelle wasn’t alone.
 I was there to help her mourn the loss of my body.
 I guided her, listened to her, introduced her to friends and helpers, just as I had when I was alive.

 I was there for her in a way that no one was for me when I was young.
 My adopted aunt — who organized against the Riverside Redevelopment Plan and built the Floating Community Garden in its place — died before I was a teenager.
 All her wisdom, clawed from hard mistakes and setbacks and victories, died with her.
-The sum of my inheritance was a time-delay grief, unfolding as I realized why my generation had to start from scratch, making the same mistakes, relearning how to steal joy from survival.
+The sum of my inheritance was a time-delayed grief, unfolding as I realized why my generation had to start from scratch, making the same mistakes, relearning how to steal joy from survival.

 Crystalized memories let us steal back that inheritance.
 We secreted our intergenerational wisdom inside our own bodies — where we thought it couldn't be taken.